-A: When using the Credit Offer Portal to search the Wanted Credits List or to submit a bid to the tender, the credit class you search for must match your credits for your bid to be valid.
+A: When using the Credit Offer Portal to search the Wanted Credits List or to submit a bid to the tender, the credit class you search for must match the credits you currently own (or propose to own) for your bid to be valid.
 For ecosystem credits, the following four attributes define a credit class:

 - 1. IBRA subregion

 - 2. Plant Community Type (PCT) ID

-- 3. Offset Trading Group and
+- 3. Offset Trading Group (OTG) and

-- 4. Hollow-bearing trees.
+- 4. Hollow-bearing trees (HBT)